Live Workshop: Integrate Google SecOps with Bindplane - Join Us on January 29th at 11 AM ET!Sign Up Now

 • Connectors: connect two or more pipelines together

-These components can be linked together to create a logical, human-readable observability data pipeline within the collector’s configuration.
+You can link these components together to create a clear and understandable data pipeline for observability within the collector’s configuration.

-A simple, but ever-critical use case is observing the health and performance of a linux host running any workload.
-This is achieved by collecting and shipping host metrics and logs to a back-end for visualization and analysis.
-So, let’s start there.
+Let's start by considering the basic but crucial task of monitoring the health and performance of a Linux host running any workload.
+This involves gathering and sending host metrics and logs to a back-end for visualization and analysis.

-1. A linux host with super user privileges - any modern distribution will work.
-I’ve deployed a Debian 10 VM on GCE for this example.
+1. You’ll need a Linux host with superuser privileges - any modern distribution will work.
+For this example, I’ve deployed a Debian 10 VM on GCE.

-3. A Grafana Cloud <access policy token, <instance_ID>, and <region>.
-You can follow the link to get set up (takes about 5 minutes): https://grafana.com/docs/grafana-cloud/monitor-infrastructure/otlp/send-data-otlp/
+3. You'll need a Grafana Cloud <access policy token, <instance_ID>, and <region>.
+You can set this up by following this link (takes about 5 minutes).

-First, run the installation command on your host:
+Start by running the installation command on your host.

 bash